 A group is a list of Perforce users.
-Groups have two purposes:

-- They can be used within p4 protect to set access levels for multiple users, and - They control the maximum amount of data that can be accessed from the server by particular users within a single command.
+Use groups to set access levels in the p4 protect form, limit the maximum amount of data that can be accessed from the server by particular users within a single command, and to set the timeout period for p4 login tickets.